This vegan Mango Mousse is free of gelatin and made with 4 simple ingredients. Luscious, creamy, and sweet, it’s the ultimate summer dessert!

 Refrigerator: Keep the jars of mousse covered and in the fridge for up to 4 days.

 More homemade mousse recipes

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 - 28 oz. full fat coconut milk canned, chilled

 - 2 mangos

-- Add mango and water to a small blender and blend until mango becomes a purée.
-Pour purée into the bowl with the coconut cream, and again, use your electric mixer to stir for about 30 seconds.
+- Next, add the mango and water to a small blender or food processor and blend until smooth.
+Pour into the mixing bowl, then mix with an additional 30 seconds.